sciZer0/newdiscoveries/a/README.md

-# New Discoveries Changing All Science
+# New Discoveries Changing All Science:
 New Formula for Force<br>
 New Formula for Work<br>
 New Formula for Energy<br>